Computing the Reciprocal of a $\phi$-function by Rational Approximation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we have introduced a family of rational approximations of the inverse of the $\phi_1$-function encountered in exponential integration methods.
+In this paper we have introduced a family of rational approximations of the reciprocal of the $\phi_1$-function encountered in exponential integration methods.
 This family extends customary approximations based on the Taylor series by showing better convergence properties.
-Therefore, the novel formulas are particularly suited when applied for computing the inverse of the $\phi_1$ matrix function of a structured matrix admitting fast and numerically robust linear solvers.
+Therefore, the novel formulas are particularly suited when applied for computing the reciprocal of the $\phi_1$ matrix function of a structured matrix admitting fast and numerically robust linear solvers.
 Mixed polynomial-rational approximations of a meromorphic function based on the Dunford-Cauchy integral formula that are suited for computation with rank-structured matrices have been recently proposed in \cite{MaRo}.
 Theoretical and computational comparisons between the two families of approximations of $\psi_1(z)={\phi_1(z)}^{-1}$ is an ongoing work.

-Also, rational Krylov methods have been shown to be very effective for the computation of $\phi_1(A)$ especially in the case where the linear operator $A$ comes from stiff systems of differential equations \cite{GG}.
-Since the features of these methods depend heavily on the properties of the associated rational function approximation problem we argue that the analysis of the proposed family of rational approximations of $1/\phi_1(z)$ can give insights for the design of novel rational Krylov schemes.
-In particular, the zeros of our rational approximants of $\psi_1(z)$ seem to provide some eligible sets of poles to be used in the design of parallel rational Krylov algorithms for the computation of $\phi_1(A)$.
-In Figure \ref{ffin} we show the set of roots of $\psi_{0,80}(z)$ and $\psi_{1,80}(z)$.
-We see that the all the zeros are symmetrically distributed in the right complex half-plane which makes the Krylov process suitable for matrices whose eigenvalues lie in the left complex half-plane \cite{GG}.

-Finally, comparison of the approaches based on the Mittag-Leffler theorem and the rational Carath\'eodory-Fej\'er approximation \cite{ST} for evaluating $\psi_1(z)$ would also be interesting.
+Also a more detailed comparison of the approaches based on the Mittag-Leffler theorem and the rational Carath\'eodory-Fej\'er approximation \cite{ST} for evaluating $\psi_1(z)$ would be interesting.

-{\bf Acknowlegments.} Most of the first author's work was done while at XLIM--MATHIS, Universit\'e de Limoges (UMR CNRS 7252) and on secondment in the AriC group at LIP, ENS de Lyon (CNRS, ENS Lyon, Inria, UCBL).